 Åke Parmerud’s works are out there!
-They have been performed in concert in ’s-Hertogenbosch, Aarhus, Aix-en-Provence, Arras, Athens, Barranquilla, Bergen, Berlin, Birmingham, Bourges, Brussels, Cagliari, Cologne, Corfu, Crest, Dijon, Edinburgh, Fabrezan, Gothenburg, Karlsruhe, Lille, Lisbon, Lugano, Lyon, Manchester, Mexico City, Milan, Monaco, Montpellier, Montréal, Morelia, New York City, Nîmes, Odda, Oslo, Paris, San Francisco, São Paulo, Seia, Sheffield, Skinnskatteberg, Stanford, Stockholm, Utrecht, Växjö, Venice and Villeneuve d’Ascq…
+They have been performed in concert in ’s-Hertogenbosch, Aarhus, Aix-en-Provence, Arras, Athens, Barranquilla, Beijing, Bergen, Berlin, Birmingham, Bourges, Brussels, Cagliari, Cologne, Corfu, Crest, Dijon, Edinburgh, Fabrezan, Gothenburg, Karlsruhe, Lille, Lisbon, Lugano, Lyon, Manchester, Mexico City, Milan, Monaco, Montpellier, Montréal, Morelia, New York City, Nîmes, Odda, Oslo, Paris, San Francisco, São Paulo, Seia, Sheffield, Skinnskatteberg, Stanford, Stockholm, Utrecht, Växjö, Venice and Villeneuve d’Ascq…

 Åke Parmerud has successfully pursued a professional career in contemporary music and multimedia art since the late 70s.
 Although he originally trained as a photographer (1972-74) he went on to study music at the University and later at the Conservatory of Music in Göteborg (Sweden).
 In addition to his electroacoustic and instrumental music, his work includes a broad cross-section of modern experimental music in the fields of dance, film, interactive art, multimedia, theatre, and video.

 Åke Parmerud’s music has been acclaimed since his piece Närheter (Proximities) received a First Prize at the 5th Bourges International Electroacoustic Music Competition (France, 1978).
 Since then he has received 17 international prizes and 3 major Swedish prizes.
 He has represented the Swedish Radio for the Prix Italia on two occasions.